 Using a reliable and safe flea/tick medication on a monthly basis is the best way to make sure these biting critters don't set up home on your little one!

-There are lots of products to choose from and literally something for everyone.. or every pup.
+There are lots of products to choose from and literally something for every pup/dog.

 Preventing heartworms isn't just important, it's absolutely critical because these worms can kill a pup or dog quite easily and by the time symptoms of an infestation show up the pet is already very sick.